whalelephant/CertX/certX/readme.md

 The `eCredential module` executes the following upon recieving a IBC message:

-1. simply recieves the credential and stores it.
+1. simply receives the credential and stores it.

 ### eCredential CLI

-When querying for a specific `eCredential`, user can provide the shared key (from the holder) and the CLI will display the credential in plain text.
+When querying for a specific `eCredential`, a user can provide the shared key (from the holder), and the CLI will display the credential in plain text.

-If no key is provided, only encrypted text is returned
+If no key provided, then only encrypted text will be returned.

 ```sh
 certXd query eCredentials show-eCredentialRecord <claim-id> <shared-key>